Heal the Earth:

 We need to act now toward fulfilling the United Nations’ Sustainable Development Goals (SDGs).
 While professionals across the globe need to combine efforts, we too, as individuals, need to join hands and contribute in the process of healing the world.
 In particular, young scientists, from all around the world, are both equipped and committed to help tackle these challenges.
 This conference will bring together members of the Global Young Academy – scientists and scholars from six continents – with regional, national and international professionals and stakeholders, to lead evidence-based, interdisciplinary and intergenerational dialogue on the topic: ‘Heal the Earth: Sustainable Development Goals in a Changing World’.

-The conference will also provide space to propose solutions, within the panels: Diminishing Resources and Environmental Sustainability; Health Access and Inequality; Innovative Strategies – Our Inheritance for the Future; and Engagement at Large: Communicating Science to and with the Public.
+The conference will also provide space to propose solutions, within the panels: Diminishing Resources and Environmental Sustainability; Health Access, Inequality and Corruption; Engagement at Large: Communicating Science to and with the Public; and Open Science and Global Open Access.